Are you ready to separate finances fairly

 Yes - absolutely.

-It’s also the only way to share pensions legally and protect what's been agreed.
+It’s also the only way pensions can be shared legally.

 ⏳ When can we apply for a Consent Order?

-You can apply once you've received your Conditional Order (around 20 weeks after starting your divorce).
+You can apply once your Conditional Order is granted (usually around 20 weeks after starting your divorce).

-I usually recommend submitting your Consent Order before applying for the Final Order, so everything is neatly tied up by the time your divorce is finalised.
+I normally recommend submitting the Consent Order before applying for the Final Order, so everything is wrapped up neatly by the time your divorce is finalised.

 🛡️ Why also have a Separation Agreement?

-I’ve seen situations where one spouse tried to change their mind at the last moment, just to delay or cause stress.
+I’ve seen cased where one spouse tried to backtrack at the last minute.

 Because there was a signed Separation Agreement, the other could have enforced it if needed - and everything stayed on track.

-Without that safeguard, they would have been back at square one after months of progress.
+Without it, they would have been back at square one after months of progress.

 A Consent Order gives you finality.